Stu Phillips (country singer)

-Stu Phillips (born January 19, 1933) is a Canadian-American country singer from Montreal, Quebec.
-Stu and his wife Aldona operate Long Hollow Winery in Goodlettsville, near Nashville.
-He is also an ordained Minister in the Episcopal Church.
+Stu Phillips (January 19, 1933 – December 25, 2025) was a Canadian-American country singer from Montreal, Quebec.
+Stu and his wife Aldona operated Long Hollow Winery in Goodlettsville, near Nashville.
+He was also an ordained Minister in the Episcopal Church.
 He was a long-time host of CBC's Red River Jamboree.
-He is also a standing member of the Grand Ole Opry.
+He was also a standing member of the Grand Ole Opry.
 Stu Phillips was part of RCA and featured on their The Best of Country and West volumes 1 and 2 with "Bracero" and "The Last Thing on My Mind".
 Phillips was inducted into the Canadian Country Music Hall of Fame in 1993.
 He was ranked #29 in RPM Magazine's top 57 Canadian Country artists from 1964 to 1994.

+Prior to his death, he had been the oldest living member of the Grand Ole Opry for nearly a year.
+He died in Nashville on December 25, 2025, at the age of 92.